 Flying Ants in House in Spring

-As we discussed before the flying ants proceed to our homes for developing their generation method.
-If you are seeing flying ants in the house in the spring season also then it has an implication.
-That is your house has a fitting environment for their adult intimate life.
+As we discussed before, the flying ants proceed to our homes for developing their generation method.
+If you are seeing flying ants in the house in the spring season also, then it has an implication.
+That is, your house has a fitting environment for their intimate adult life.
 Definitely wall of your house and furniture is in a bad tone that is encouraging the winged ants to build their new colony.